arthurBricq/ros_robottle/README.md

 # ROS for Robottle

 This repo contains the ROS source code to run the project, that was writen by myself.
-It is the ROS2 workspace of our project !
+It is the ROS2 workspace of our project!

 ## How to use it